riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 # Rough transcript

-Holden/Elie proposes that board members reelect themselves. (done independently through email - other votes done during the meeting?)
+0:55: Holden and Elie propose that board members reelect themselves.
+Done independently through email -- other votes done during the meeting (2:30)?

-3:55: H&E admit "tough level to engage with" re budget
+3:55: Elie admits "tough level to engage with" re budget

-Brigid: 5:48 expenses "don't line up"
+5:48 Brigid: expenses "don't line up"

 6:13: response: actually May 2016 - April 2017; higher expenses if you
 incorporate the later months

-7:15: rob(?): better understanding of staff work? breakdown staff by function.
+7:15: Rob(?): Better understanding of staff work?
+Breakdown staff by function.
-38 full-time staff. and between GW and Open Phil.
+38 full-time staff.
+And between GW and Open Phil.

-holden(?): 15 - Open Phil; 15 - GW; 8 - operation staff (shared).
+8:04: Elie: 15 - Open Phil; 15 - GW; 8 - operation staff (shared).
 2/3 expenses
-Open Phil, other 1/3 for GW. we're moving toward separating the orgs. but we haven't done that yet so it's just a rough estimate.
+Open Phil, other 1/3 for GW.
+We're moving toward separating the organizations.
+But we haven't done that yet so it's just a rough estimate.

-8:35: no time record of this split? is the rest (ignoring the 8) research from higher to lower?
+8:35: No time record of this split?
+Is the rest (ignoring the 8) research from higher to lower?

-9:25: 2 for GW outreach. the rest is research of one type or another, for either GW or Open Phil. incl. program officers to intro-level researchers.
+9:25: Elie: 2 for GW outreach.
+The rest is research of one type or another, for either GW or Open Phil.
+Including program officers to entry-level researchers.

-10:00: interns included?
+10:00: Interns included?

-10:07: not in the 38.
-9 interns during the summer; rarely during the rest of the year
+10:07: Not in the 38 head count.
+9 interns during the summer; rarely during the rest of the year.

-10:30: what's the rationale for the growth? any benchmark to decide how much to hire?  is there any observable correlation between the hires and any output/content/GW fans?
+10:30: What's the rationale for the growth?
+Any benchmark to decide how much to hire?
+Is there any observable correlation between the hires and any output/content/GW fans?

+11:10: Elie: This growth is to hire is "conservative" in the sense that it is very unlikely more than 53 people across both organizations as of June 2017.
-11:10: this growth is to hire is "conservative". still feel capacity-constrained (GW; Open Phil is different). no highly-specific staff-growth plan. a lot of uncertainty about how much staff should grow (12:09).
-12:18: before: wanted to hire more, actively tried to add to head-count; now: successfully hired a bunch, now uncertain about whether to continue, and only do it when we have something we want to fill.
-13:00: overall, same size for GW b/c a lot of the growth is Open Phil, which we're trying to split off.
+Still feel capacity-constrained for GW; Open Phil is different.
+No highly-specific staff-growth plan.
+A lot of uncertainty about how much staff should grow (12:09).
+12:18: Before: wanted to hire more, actively tried to add to head-count; now: successfully hired a bunch, now uncertain about whether to continue, and only want to do it when we have something we want to fill.
+Holden adds that GW has not increased because there are fewer senior people.
+(13:00) A lot of the growth is Open Phil, which we're trying to split off.

-13:35: Brigid(?): from the outside, it could look questionable!
+13:35: Brigid(?): From the outside, it could look questionable!

-14:22: so many of the people we hired are so new that we had to put in senior staff time to train new people.now we're coming to the end of that so we will revisit.
+14:22: So many of the people we hired are so new that we had to put in senior staff time to train new people.
+Now we're coming to the end of that so we will revisit how and whether GW research should continue to grow.

-14:55: holden: some really extensive efforts that haven't resulted in any new top charities.
-(15:28) there is a question about whether this is worth it.
+14:55: Holden: There is a low-hanging fruit dynamic.
+Some really extensive efforts that haven't resulted in any new top charities.
+We have ideas about how to generate new top charities but if you want the top charities to be as good as the current ones -- or even in the same ball-park -- it's high-risk long-term high-energy high-intensive kind of stuff (15:28); there is a question about whether this is worth it.

-15:42: can you talk about the types of people you have hired? where do they stand? what percentile of ability/experience/pay?
+15:42: Can you talk about the types of people you have hired?
+Where do they stand?
+What percentile of ability/experience/pay?

-16:11: helpful to talk separately about Open Phil. for GW research, most are entry-level.
-6 months to 2 years to train (!!). that's the 25th to 75th percentile.
+16:11: Elie: Helpful to talk separately about Open Phil.
+For GW research, most of the people are are entry-level, out of college.
+6 months to 2 years to train.
+That's the 25th to 75th percentile.

-16:50: where do you hire from?
+16:50: Where do you hire from?

-16:58: college grads who go to top 25 schools who are interested in effective altruism. same is mostly true of operations staff. primarily entry level generalists. we now need what we need and hope to fill (17:10). plan to not hire as many that types, to hire more specific roles. instead of hiring a generalist to learn accounting, to hire someone who knows that (17:36).
+16:58: Elie: College grads who go to top 25 schools who are interested in effective altruism.
+Same is mostly true of operations staff.
+Primarily entry level generalists.
+We now need what we need and hope to fill (17:10).
+Plan to not hire as many of that types, to hire more specific roles.
+Instead of hiring a generalist to learn accounting, to hire someone who knows that (17:36).

-17:58: how many have you brought in who are not entry-level?
+17:58: How many have you brought in who are not entry-level?

-very few.
+18:02: Elie: Very few.
 Open Phil has bunch of senior hires.

-18:50: how much of it is them coming to you vs you going to them?
+18:50--19:14: How much of it is them coming to you vs you going to them?

-19:18: hard to say, but very generally most people are interested in us, rather than us posting on job boards. different for Open Phil.
-GW is more difficult to hire for in some ways.
+19:18: Elie: Hard to say, but very generally most people are interested in us, rather than us posting on job boards, for GW.

+19:33: Cari(?): Different for Open Phil.

+19:38: Holden: GW is more difficult to hire for in some ways, has own kind of intellectual way of uncovering things.

-20:14: is the reason ppl are new is b/c the older ppl moved on to Open Phil?
+20:14: Is the reason people are new is b/c the older people moved on to Open Phil?

-20:xx: there is some of that. transition that took place starting in 2013. alexander, howie, and i (holden?) have done that for a while now.
+20:21: Holden: There is some of that.
+Transition that took place starting in 2013.
+Alexander, Howie, and I -- Alexander and I have done that for a while now.

-21:10: going through our first round of turnover, where people who we hired 3 years ago are deciding to move on. in convos with us, doesn't seem like good long-term fit for them. until recently hasn't happened at all(????). surprised.
+21:10: Elie: Just going through our first round of turnover, where people who we hired 3 years ago are deciding to move on.
+In conversations with us, doesn't seem like good long-term fit for them.
+Until recently hasn't happened at all.
+Surprised.

-24:50: the way i think of it, GW has a CEO and it's elie, Open Phil has a CEo and it's holden. is that accurate?
+24:47: The way I think of it, GW has a CEO and it's Elie, Open Phil has a CEO and it's Holden.
+Is that accurate?

-25:14: succession planning? think it's helpful to move through the topics and then come back to open-ended topics.
+25:14: Succession planning?
+Think it's helpful to move through the topics and then come back to open-ended topics.

-26:00: where do you guys see the upper thresholds of GW/Open Phil on headcounts?
+26:00: Where do you guys see the upper thresholds of GW/Open Phil on headcounts?

-26:23: i don't have a useful answer (???). it's possible GW is the same size or smaller, or growth happenes on the outreach side.
+26:23: Elie: I don't have a useful answer.
+It's possible GW is the same size or smaller, or all growth happens on the outreach side.
+And we really don't know right now.

 27:20: now you have 8 months of reserves. talk about this in context of growth.